JarretYoung/Gotta-Go-Fast-and-Maximum-Score/README.md

   - c is the integer score that you would get for using this downhill segment to go from point a to point b
   - We cannot assume that the list of tuples are in any specific order.

 Now, the tournament organisers have decided the starting point start and finishing point finish of the tournament.
 We have that start, finish ∈ {0, 1, . . . , |P| − 1}.
 We implemented a function **optimalRoute(downhillScores, start, finish)** that outputs the route that you should use for going from the starting point start to the finishing point finish while using only downhill segments and obtaining the maximum score:
  - If no such route going from the starting point start to finishing point finish while using only downhill segments exists, then the function would return None.
  - Otherwise, it would return the optimal route as a list of integers.
 If there are multiple optimal routes, return any of them.

+Input and Output:
+For example:
+ - downhillScores = [(0, 6, -500), (1, 4, 100), (1, 2, 300), (6, 3, -100), (6, 1, 200), (3, 4, 400), (3, 1, 400), (5, 6, 700), (5, 1, 1000), (4, 2, 100)]
+ - start = 6
+ - finish = 2
+ - optimalRoute(downhillScores, start, finish)
+ - Output: [6, 3, 1, 2]